KyrietS/screen-to-good-quality-gif/README.md

 ## Few tips
 * Remember to keep your GIFs short!
+* The more colors are in you GIF footage the bigger it gets!
 * If your GIF is too heavy, try to scale down the footage when importing (step 2.2)
 * You don't have to export your whole screen.
 You can cut part of your screen in *ScreenToGif Editor* to get nice zoom.